-- had a direct effect on the determination of material amounts and disclosures in the financial statements.
-These included Companies (Jersey) Law 1991, pension legislation and tax legislation; and - do not have a direct effect on the financial statements but compliance with which may be fundamental to the group's ability to operate or to avoid a material penalty.
-These included the licence conditions imposed by The Water Services Regulation Authority (Ofwat).
+• had a direct effect on the determination of material amounts and disclosures in the financial statements.
+These included UK Companies Act, pensions legislation, tax legislation; and

+• do not have a direct effect on the financial statements but compliance with which may be fundamental to the group's ability to operate or to avoid a material penalty.
+These included the license conditions imposed by The Water Services Regulation Authority (Ofwat).